Do you want to become a professional and successful fashion designer this year? Do you want to start a profitable fashion design business?

 Your customers are your key to success.
 It is essential to create and maintain a business atmosphere that has a reputation for providing topnotch fashion design operations that will keep your customers coming back for more.

-The reason why customers leave a business or brand is due to dissatisfaction with service offered, dissatisfaction with product, and the need to try out an alternative.
+The reason customers leave a business or brand is because of dissatisfaction with service offered, dissatisfaction with the product, and the need to try out an alternative.

 The best ways at increasing customer retention for your business is to; set customer expectations early, by under promising and over delivering.